creifenscheid/cleanup_tools/README.md

 ### Support
 I don't want your money or anything else.
-I am doing this for fun, with heart and to get better.
+I am doing this for fun, with heart and to improve my coding skills.
 Constructive critisismn is very welcome.
 If you want to contribute, feel free to do so.
 Thank you!